 Even though more than 60% of the coral reefs found in U.S. waters are in Hawai'i, less than 4 percent of the State's near shore waters (less than 60 feet deep) have some level of protection.
-Photo credit: DLNR The MCRT (with input from the State of Hawai'i Department of Land and Natural Resources) recommends the following sites be considered:
+Photo credit: DLNR

+The MCRT (with input from the State of Hawai'i Department of Land and Natural Resources) recommends that the sites listed within the below table be prioritized for site-based reef recovery support under this plan: